WojciechMatuszewski/sqs-split-eb-pipes/README.md

 - I **always forget that you must name your CW log group with a prefix of `/aws/events` for the EventBridge to deliver logs to that CW log group**.

   - I have no idea why.
-I'm configuring this setup at least for the fourth time now, and every time I forget and every time I never find anything in the docs.
+I'm configuring this setup at least for the fourth time now, and every time I forget, and every time I never find anything in the docs.

+- Like, **in the case of AWS Lambda and SQS, there is a separate resource for CW log group resource policy**.